tcheukueppoo/maat/docs/gc.md

 ### Collection of open upvalues scattered across states of a Maatine

-A Maatine has at least one state which with the use of its own stack, simply has to run a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state (if any) of this same maatine, the latter state may have not been marked and ends up collected but before this has to happen, its open upvalues that have been marked
+A Maatine has at least one state which with the use of its own stack runs a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state (if any) of this same maatine, the latter state may have not been marked and ends up collected but before this has to happen, its open upvalues that have been marked